MicrosoftDocs/PowerShell-Docs/gallery/psget/module/PreReleaseModule.md

 When the module is published to the PowerShell Gallery, this data is extracted from the manifest, and used to identify pre-release items.
 * Acquiring pre-release items requires adding -AllowPreRelease flag to the PowerShellGet commands Find-Module, Install-Module, Update-Module, and Save-Module.
 If the flag is not specified, pre-release items will not be shown.
-* Module versions displayed by Find-Module, Get-InstalledModule, and in the PowerShellGallery will be displayed as a single string with the ModuleVersionSuffix appended, as in 2.5.0-alpha.
+* Module versions displayed by Find-Module, Get-InstalledModule, and in the PowerShell Gallery will be displayed as a single string with the ModuleVersionSuffix appended, as in 2.5.0-alpha.

 Details for the features are included below.